cosminadrianpopescu/azul/api.md

 content, restoring also it's content.
 The running command at the moment of the closing (if any) will not be restored.

+#### toggle_fullscreen

+**Parameters**:

+* p The floating pane to toggle full screen

+Toggles the indicated pane full screen state.
+If the selected pane is not a float pane, nothing will happen.
+This function will not throw an error.

 ### Events

 Azul triggers some custom events (not `vim` events).
 Some of the events will